FranklinD10/CodeFusion/README.md

 Teams working on different parts of a project can merge their code files to create a unified document, facilitating better collaboration and integration.

 ### 9. AI
-Helpful when interactive with AI chatbots for assistance with coding projects.
+Helpful when interacting with AI chatbots for assistance with coding projects.

 ## Features